RocketChat/docs-old/6. Developer Guides/Testing/README.md

 ### Run Tests

-On another terminal window, tun the test with the command bellow:
+On another terminal window, run the test with the command bellow:

 ```
 meteor npm run chimp-test